 In past seasons, Friedemann has collaborated with the Deutsche Staatsphilharmonie, St. Petersburg Philharmonic, Hamburger Symphoniker, Rheinische Philharmonie, Thailand Philharmonic, Korean Chamber Orchestra and many others.
 As a chamber musician, Mr. Eichhorn has collaborated with Gidon Kremer and Yuri Bashmet, as a soloist with the late Yehudi Menuhin.

 A longtime recording artist for Naxos and Hanssler Classic, Friedemann Eichhorn has recorded more than 30 CDs, among them the premiere recordings of all 13 violin concertos by Pierre Rode.
 His recent album of Fazil Say’s complete violin works (Naxos), recorded together with the composer, the Deutsche Radio-Philharmonie and Christoph Eschenbach, has received many distinctions.

-Born in Münster in 1971, the German violinist Friedemann Eichhorn began his musical studies under Valery Gradow in Mannheim, before continuing his studies with Alberto Lysy at the Yehudi Menuhin International Academy of Music in Gstaad and then with Margaret Pardee at Juilliard.
-He also holds a doctorate in musicology from the University of Mainz.
+Mr. Eichhorn studied with Valery Gradow in Mannheim, Alberto Lysy at the Menuhin Academy in Switzerland and with Margaret Pardee at the Juilliard School New York.
+He was awarded a PhD in musicology at the University of Mainz.